Types of engineering degree and how to choose the right one

 General engineering degrees are a good bet if you're not sure what type of engineering you want to specialise in, as you get to learn about a number of different disciplines.
 However, on some courses you do need to make a decision and specialise eventually.

 Alternatively, some engineering disciplines leave more doors open than others.
 Mechanical engineering, for example, can lead you into a very wide range of roles and industries.
 Electrical, electronic and civil engineering also leave many doors open.
-More specialist degrees such as aerospace, automotive or biomedical engineering will lead you down a more defined path – but if one of these areas is what you're passionate about, don't let that stop you.
+More specialist degrees such as aerospace, automotive or bioengineering will lead you down a more defined path – but if one of these areas is what you're passionate about, don't let that stop you.